 The National Highway Traffic Safety Administration has recorded an unsafe pattern associated with unrestrained drivers and their occupants.
 Last year, based on known restraint use, when the drivers involved in fatal crashes were unrestrained, 66% of the children traveling in the vehicle were also unrestrained.
 Of the 23,714 passenger vehicle occupants who were killed in fatal auto collisions throughout the U.S., 826 were children; 38% of whom were unrestrained.

 Our Las Vegas car seat laws, booster seat laws, and Nevada seat belt laws are designed to reduce traffic collision injuries and fatalities, helping to save lives on our roadways.
-At Bertoldo, Baker, Carter & Smith, our Las Vegas auto collision attorneys are committed to the Nevada Highway Safety Performance Plan, and their critical emphasis on eliminating the total number of unrestrained vehicle occupants through informative safety education tools that allow us all to travel safely throughout the State of Nevada.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas auto collision attorneys are committed to the Nevada Highway Safety Performance Plan, and their critical emphasis on eliminating the total number of unrestrained vehicle occupants through informative safety education tools that allow us all to travel safely throughout the State of Nevada.

 What Are the Nevada Car Seat Laws?

 Not only are car seats incredibly important to a child’s safety while traveling in a passenger vehicle, but they are also mandated by our Nevada car seat laws.

 According to the child seat safety laws in Nevada, if your child meets the following criteria, they MUST ride in a U.S. Department of Transportation approved child car seat:

 - Less than 6 years of age

 Nevada Car Seat Rules & Best Practices

 The Nevada Department of Motor Vehicles lists that all children should sit in the backseat until the age of 13.
 This practice provides a layer of safety, away from the front airbags that can cause severe injuries or even death when they deploy during a collision.